Do you have dead grass or dormant grass? It can be tough to tell the difference but follow these steps to identify and revive dormant grass.

 It’s important to be aware of when you’re most likely to see grass entering dormancy, remaining dormant, and transitioning out of dormancy.
 To do this, let’s separate cool season lawns and warm season lawns since the growth calendar is different for these two lawns.

-Cool Season Lawns
+Dormancy In Cool Season Grass

 Take a look at the growth chart of a cool season lawn:

-Warm Season Lawns
+Dormancy In Warm Season Grass

 For warm season lawns, the hot summer months is when grass thrives.
 For this reason there is really only one dormancy period for warm season lawns.
 This period is from fall when soil temps dip below 55 degrees, through late winter when soil temps increase above 55 degrees.